Constraints on the ultra-high energy cosmic ray output of gamma-ray bursts: Conclusion

 \section{Conclusion}

 In this work, we explored the theoretical contribution of the UHECR flux by GRBs.
 We concentrated on the contribution of the low-luminosity bursts, which form the bulk of the nearby population of GRBs.
-We found that in order to reconcile our theoretical flux with the observed flux, these bursts should not accelerate the matter from the progenitor star.
-In order to reconcile this number with the observed flux on Earth, we considered various deflection mechanisms and found none to be practical.
-We thus hypothesised that the jet of GRBs is propelling only the circumburst medium - which is accelerated to relativistic speeds - not the stellar matter.
-This has implications for the baryonic load of the jet: it should be negligible compared to the leptonic content.
+We found that in order to reconcile our theoretical flux with the observed flux, these bursts should accelerate at most $10^{-13}$ M$_\odot$ of ultra-high energy cosmic rays.

 Such a hypothesis can be tested by studying the composition of the UHECRs and comparing it with the composition of the surrounding medium of GRBs obtained through spectroscopy.
 In optical, current experiments like X-Shooter already gives access to the composition of the host galaxy a few days after the event.
 However, one may expect a medium rich in metals expelled by the stellar progenitor before the burst.
 In that case, the Athena+ instruments \citep{barr23} could perform a study of such environments in X-rays.